- What We Do

 In addition to spotting forest critters, my son loves what we call “redwood face paint.”
 Water + ash from the hollowed-out caverns of trees or stumps that have been burned by fire = redwood face paint!

 For older kids, make sure you highlight that redwood trees are the tallest living things on our planet and can live for over 2,500 years!
 Counting rings on fallen trees is fun and educational, and so is this Redwood Bingo card.

 The park is also home to rare calypso orchids which bloom between February and April.
 We did not spot any of these elusive purple flowers on our recent hike along Little Butano Creek Trail, but we plan to go back next weekend.

 Butano has a nice picnic area with BBQs near the park entrance.
-On your way in to the park, I suggest stopping in Pescadero at Arcangeli Market to grab some fresh artichoke and herb bread (so fresh it will still be hot) and Harley Farms for goat cheese.
-This time of year is a particularly adorable time to visit Harley Farms due to all the baby goats, and a new wave of baby goats will be born in April!
+On your way into the park, I suggest stopping in Pescadero at Arcangeli Market to grab some fresh artichoke and herb bread (so fresh it will still be hot) and Harley Farms for goat cheese.
+This time of year can be a particularly adorable time to visit Harley Farms due to all the baby goats.

 On your way out, another fun Pescadero stop is Duarte’s for soup and pie.
 I recommend their famous “half and half” artichoke and green chili soup, and olallieberry pie, a la mode of course.
 Your State Park parking pass is good for the whole day, so you can also stop by a local State Beach.
 March through May is a great time for whale watching, particularly at Pescadero State Beach.